S Corp Tax Calculator - S Corp vs LLC Savings

 To elect S corp status, a business must have 100 shareholders or less.
 In addition, S corps may only issue one class of stock.
 Other S corp requirements include:

-- The business owners must be US citizens or permanent resident aliens
+- Shareholders are U.S. citizens or permanent resident aliens

 The IRS has specific deadlines for a business to elect S corp status.